Profile

 📦 Storage

-• Reheat in the oven at 180°C for 5 minutes before serving.
+• To refresh the focaccia and restore its crispness, warm it in a preheated oven at 180°C for about 5 minutes before serving.

 🍷 Pairing